 The rebel lords gathered support and in retaliation took London.
 Warwick met the forces loyal to the king at Northampton, defeated them, and took the unfortunate Henry captive back to London.
 York returned from exile and laid formal claim to the throne.
 When asked why he had not previously done so, he responded that "though right for a time lies silent, yet it rotteth not, nor shall it perish."
 A compromise was agreed on, whereupon Henry VI was to keep the throne for the rest of his lifetime but the succession was to go to York and his heirs.
 No one for a moment expected that the spirited Margaret would accept the disinheriting of her son and this proved to be the case.

-Queen Margaret led a Lancastrian army to attack the Duke of York at his castle at Sandal.
-The Duke was killed leading an impulsive charge against the Lancastrian forces, as was Salisbury and York's second son, the seventeen year old Edmund, Earl of Rutland, whose pleas for his life were ignored.
+Queen Margaret led a Lancastrian army to attack the Duke of York at his castle at Sandal at Wakefield.
+The Duke was killed leading an impulsive charge against the Lancastrian forces, as was Salisbury and York's second son, the seventeen-year-old Edmund, Earl of Rutland, whose pleas for his life were ignored.
 The Queen had their heads impaled on spikes on the city walls of York.

 Margaret lived in exile in France with her son Edward.
-The mighty Richard Neville Earl of Warwick, discontented that he had not been given the power he had assumed by his support of the Yorkist cause and alienated from Edward IV by the latter's marriage to Elizabeth Woodville, whom he heartily disliked, supported by George, Duke of Clarence, Edward's equally disaffected brother, led a rebellion against Edward.
+The mighty Richard Neville Earl of Warwick, discontented that he had not been given the power he had assumed by his support of the Yorkist cause, was alienated from Edward IV by the latter's marriage to Elizabeth Woodville, whom he heartily disliked.
+Supported by George, Duke of Clarence, Edward's equally disaffected brother, Warwick led a rebellion against Edward.
 In a subtle stroke of diplomacy, Louis XI of France, known as the Spider, reconciled the discontented Warwick with Margaret, no mean feat, since they were bitter enemies and Margaret had executed Warwick's father, Salisbury.
 Warwick is reported to have spent hours on his knees before Margaret before she would consent to the alliance.
 His younger daughter, Anne Neville, was betrothed to Margaret's son, Edward.